michiel-j/SCL_ICBHI2017/README.md

 Authors : Ilyass Moummad, Nicolas Farrugia

 -----
-Update : Our work is accepted for WASPAA 2023 (poster), we will update this repository to include M-SCL and SPRSound dataset
+Update : Our work is accepted for WASPAA 2023 (poster), we updated this repository to include M-SCL and SPRSound dataset
 -----

-This is the official pytorch implementation of our work [Pretraining Respiratory Sound Rrepresentations Using Metadata and Contrastive Learning](https://arxiv.org/abs/2210.16192)
+This is the official pytorch implementation of our work [Pretraining Respiratory Sound Representations using Metadata and Contrastive Learning](https://arxiv.org/abs/2210.16192)

 ## Dependencies:
 Launch : ```pip install -r requirements.txt```